dujanhung/evtsbx-api-doc/enum/block_type.md

 a decorative paintable coin block.

-this block is also called "SSB coin block"
+this block is also called "SSB block"

 ___